Zach-G/MWOMechScraper/README.md

 The sorted .csv files list 'Mechs in descending order for quick and easy comprehension of what 'Mechs that player plays the most.

-MWOMechScraper now also spits out another .csv (owned_mechs_SP.csv) which contains a list of all 'Mechs you currently own in the format of [Base Mech, Variant, Name, Tonnage, Faction, Weight Class, Number of Equipped Skill Points].
+MWOMechScraper now also spits out another .csv (owned_mechs.csv) which contains a list of all 'Mechs you currently own in the format of [Base Mech, Variant, Name, Tonnage, Faction, Weight Class, Number of Equipped Skill Points].
 The Base 'Mech details the base variant of special chassis variants (E.G., Spider-5D(P) variant's base variant is the Spider-5D).
 The Variant denotes the actual variant of the 'Mech (E.G., SDR-5D(P)).
 The Name is the name that the player has given the 'Mech in the Mechlab.
 The Tonnage is the amount of Tons the 'Mech is.
 The Faction details which faction the 'Mech is (I.E., Clan or Inner Sphere).
 The Weight Class details the size of the 'Mech (Light, Medium, Heavy, Assault).
 The Number of Equipped Skill Points shows how skilled out a 'Mech is.

-No longer are the days of asking players if they own a specific 'Mech, simply point them to this tool and have them send you their owned_mechs_SP.csv.
-Coalesce multiple players owned_mechs_SP.csvs to quickly and efficiently build your teams drop-deck based on what people already own!
+No longer are the days of asking players if they own a specific 'Mech, simply point them to this tool and have them send you their owned_mechs.csv.
+Coalesce multiple players owned_mechs.cvs to quickly and efficiently build your teams drop-deck based on what people already own!
+Use the "Team 'Mech-list" button to quickly see who owns what mechs to find substitute players in a moment's notice or to save your players from having to spend C-Bills / MC!

 ---